smartnodes-lab/tensorlink/README.md

 ## Plug-and-Play, Peer-to-Peer Neural Network Scaling for PyTorch

-**Tensorlink** is a decentralized platform designed to scale neural network training and inference in PyTorch by distributing models across a network of peers.
-This innovative approach allows for efficient training and execution of large models on consumer hardware, providing a compelling alternative to centralized cloud services.
-Tensorlink leverages advanced techniques such as automated model parsing and pipeline parallelism to simplify and enhance the training process over the internet, making larger models accessible to a wider audience.
+**Tensorlink** is a peer-to-peer platform designed to scale neural network training and inference in PyTorch.
+By breaking down and distributing models across a network of peers, Tensorlink allows for efficient training and execution of large models on consumer hardware, providing a compelling alternative to cloud services.
+Tensorlink leverages advanced techniques such as automated model parsing and pipeline parallelism to simplify and enhance the training process, making large, state-of-the-art models accessible to a wider audience.

-By implementing straightforward wrappers for PyTorch's `Module` and `Optimizer` objects, Tensorlink integrates seamlessly with existing codebases, preserving model workflows while harnessing distributed resources.
+By implementing wrappers for PyTorch's `Module` and `Optimizer` objects, Tensorlink integrates with existing codebases, preserving model workflows while seamlessly harnessing distributed resources.
 Tensorlink enables individuals and organizations to collaborate, share resources, and scale models dynamically—bringing the power of distributed training to a broader community.

 ### Key features
-* **Distributed Model Wrapper**: Effortlessly connect your model to a network of GPUs, enabling you to find peers, distribute and run neural networks with ease.
+* **Distributed Model Wrapper**: connects your model to a network of GPUs, managing everything from model distribution to execution behind the scenes
   * Supports `nn.Module` methods and queries (e.g., forward, backward, parameters)
 * **Distributed Optimizer:** A coordinated optimizer that works in tandem with distributed models, supporting essential methods like `step` and `zero_grad`
-* **Node Frameworks:** Worker and Validator node frameworks for donating compute and securing the network.
+* **Node Frameworks:** Worker and Validator node frameworks for sharing computing power and securing network activities.
-  * Node architecture allows for the creation of public and private training jobs, which can operate independently of the Tensorlink network.
+  * The architecture enables the creation of private networks/jobs that can function independently of the Tensorlink network while benefiting from its design.

 For a deeper dive into Tensorlink's features, capabilities, and underlying principles, please refer to the [Lightpaper](Lightpaper%20v1.md).